Thalandor/user-crud/README.md

 This command not only starts a postgres database, but also inserts a user directly so the user can start to work directly with the API.

 **A user needs to be created previously on the database to be able to work with the api as every endpoint, except login requires to be authenticated**.
-It's recommended using the docker compose previously mentioned or execute the following insert statement:
+It's recommended using the docker compose previously mentioned, as an alternative you can execute the following insert statement:

     INSERT INTO users (name, email, password) VALUES ('admin', 'admin@admin.com', '$2b$10$PqLV.OPh6p.GAqoUP7g0X.DhRWPPtirlhaU7uWjkvED9rMovFtsd2');